firecrawl/.github/profile/README.md

 **Find → Extract → Clean → Use**

 Search is the front door.
 Scrape and Parse turn sources into clean context.
 Interact handles dynamic pages.
 Crawl and Map go deeper.
 The API is how teams build with Firecrawl in production.
-MCP, CLI, and Skills bring it into AI agent workflows.
+MCP, CLI, Skills, and Workflows bring Firecrawl into AI agent workflows.

 ## What Firecrawl does